nygeek/drive_inspector/README.md

 have access.

 optional arguments:
   -h, --help     show this help message and exit
+  -a, --all      (Modifier) When running a find, show all files.
+  --cd CD        Change the working directory.
   -d, --dump     When done running, dump the DriveFile object -f             (Modifier) Argument to stat, ls, find will be a FileID.
   --find FIND    Given a fileid, recursively traverse all subfolders.
   --ls LS        Given a path, list the files contained in it.
+  -n, --nocache  (Modifier) When set, skip loading the cache.
   --stat STAT    Return the metadata for the node at the end of a path.
   -D, --DEBUG    (Modifier) Turn debugging on.
+  -z, --Z        (Modifier) Skip writing out the cache at the end.
 ```

 A few conventions: